stevetasticsteve/CLA_Hub/readme.md

 ## Core features
 - Create web pages to document culture events (CEs)
-    - Allow cross linking to other CEs
-    - Provides a template for documenting CEs
-    - Fields for phonetic and orthographic text
-    - Label phonetic text with different levels of accuracy enabling exports of thoroughly checked phonetic data to other tools
-    - Able to tag phonetic/orthographic texts as valid for discourse analysis
-    - Able to attach/embed audio recordings of vernacular texts
-    - Able to attach/embed photos of CEs.
+    - Allow cross linking to other CEs x Provides a template for documenting CEs x Fields for phonetic and orthographic text x Label phonetic text with different levels of accuracy enabling exports of thoroughly checked phonetic data to other tools x Able to tag phonetic/orthographic texts as valid for discourse analysis x Able to attach/embed audio recordings of vernacular texts x Able to attach/embed photos of CEs.
 Auto compression of pictures for low storage needs.
     - Store CE data in a database format allowing for retrieval and other processing
     - Be able to tag vernacular text with outline of cultural materials (OCM) tags
     - Unanswered questions regarding individual CE that can be gathered summarised